nfranzwa/Engineering-Portfolio/Various Machining Projects/Free Vice Stop/README.md

 The modular design of this system allows for easy customization:
 - Adjust rod lengths for different table sizes or stop distances
 - Modify the stop joint design for specific application needs
+- Refer to the provided engineering drawing for precise modifications to the stop joint

 ## Contributing